SCH94/cheatsheets/aws/solution_architect_cheat_sheat/cheat-sheet-1.md

 High Availability & Scalability for EC2

+*   Scalablity means that an application/system can handle greater loads by adapting
-*   Vertical Scaling : Increase instance size
+*   Vertical Scaling : Increase instance size,ex: RDS, elasticache
-*   Horizontal Scaling : Increase no of instance
+*   Horizontal Scaling : Increase no of instance, ie distributed systems, ex: web applications, modern applications, Autoscaling group(ASG), Load balancer
-*   High Availability : run instance for same application across multi AZ
+*   High Availability : run instance for same application across multi AZ, goes hand in hand with horizontal scaling.
+ASG with multi AZ, Load balancer with multi AZ

 ELB (Elastic Load Balancing) : managed load balancer

+*   Load balancer are servers that forward traffic to multiple servers downstream

+__ Why use load balancer __

+*   spread load across multiple downstream instances
+*   expose single point of access(DNS) to your application
+*   seamlessly handle failures
+*   do regular health checks to instances
+*   provide SSL for your website
+*   High availablity

+Health checks:

+*   health check is done on a port and a route(/health is common)
+*   enable load balancer to know if instance is available to reply to request

+Types:

 *   Classic Load Balancer (CLB) : HTTP, HTTPS, TCP, SSL
     *   Health check TCP or HTTP based